ofcold/qr-code/README.md

 ### BitCoin

-This helpers generates a scannable bitcoin to send payments. (https://bitco.in/en/developer-guide#plain-text)[More information]
+This helpers generates a scannable bitcoin to send payments.
+[More information](https://bitco.in/en/developer-guide#plain-text)

 ```php
 QrCode::BTC($address, $amount);